futurice/Dacne/README.md

  - Supports easy mocking of response data and errors from unit tests
  - Might want to conserve battery by bundling network requests (for background tasks?)

-_(Architectural solutions are being explored by Olli-Matti Saario)_

 #### Parse the data into model objects and setup references between them
   - In some cases it is worthwhile to parse from the stream while the data is still being downloaded
     - However, in some cases the response data might not allow starting to parse before it has been fully loaded (data order)
   - In some cases data in memory needs to be partially updated from the downloaded data.
 In these cases it is important that the updates get pushed to the UI.
   - In some cases it is worthwhile to aim for pushing the parsed objects (or their carried changes) into the UI ASAP, while the downloading and parsing might still be ongoing.
     - Needs to be able to recover if downloading response data can not be fully completed (load previous succesfull response)

-_(Architectural solutions are being explored by Jarno Montonen and Sakari Bergen)_

 ##### Working with Immutable Models and Mutable View Models